Health Insurers Are Still Skimping On Mental Health Coverage

 The researchers at Milliman examined two large national databases containing medical claim records from major insurers for PPOs — preferred provider organizations — covering nearly 42 million Americans in all 50 states and D.C. from 2013 to 2015.

 "I was surprised it was this bad.
-As someone who has worked on parity for 10 plus years, I thought we would have done better," says Henry Harbin, former CEO of Magellan Health, a managed behavioral health care company.
+As someone who has worked on parity for 10-plus years, I thought we would have done better," says Henry Harbin, former CEO of Magellan Health, a managed behavioral health care company.

 "This is a wake-up call for employers, regulators and the plans themselves," Harbin says, "that whatever they're doing, they're making it difficult for consumers to get treatment for all these illnesses.
 They're failing miserably."